CodeBlastr/cakephp3-multisite/README.md

 },
 ```

-In APP/config/app.php set App.paths.templates to this :
+In APP/config/app.php set App.paths.templates like this:
 ```php
 'App' => [
 	'paths' => [